-fd is the name of the command file (i.e., the batch job) that is to be placed on the batch queue. actno is the account number with which the terminal user signs on.
-DELETE specifies that if a file with the same name

-DELETE specifies that if a file with the same name and account number exists, that file is to be deleted and reallocated.
+- fd is the name of the command file (i.e., the batch job) that is to be placed on the batch queue. - actno is the account number with which the terminal user signs on. - DELETE specifies that if a file with the same name and account number exists, that file is to be deleted and reallocated.